Datenheld/Bulldog/README.md

 Bulldog is a Java library for the Beaglebone Black and the Raspberry PI.

-It is currently under development, but many features are already usable and stable.
+It's development has been handed over to the fine folks at silverspoon, but many features are already usable and stable.

 **Intention :**